May Garden Tips

 Don’t Forget the Mulch!

-Soon, summer will be upon us and with it, comes the blazing heat!
+Soon, summer will be upon us, and with it, comes the blazing heat!
 It is important to always finish any planting with a generous layer of mulch!
-Mulch helps retain moisture after a rain or watering and also keeps the root ball cooler.
+Mulch helps retain moisture after rain or watering and also keeps the root ball cooler.
 Mulching also helps keep weeds under control.

 Insects, insects, insects!
 Let’s face it, we all dislike whiteflies, aphids, and Japanese beetles to name a few.
 Be on the lookout for these insects.
 If you want to stay ahead of the insects, apply a granular systemic insecticide to all susceptible plants.
 This will prevent them from damaging your plants.
 If you are not able to do so and begin to see insects feasting on your plants, use an insecticidal soap or spray to eliminate these pests.

 Divide and Conquer

 Conquer the garden that is!
 Now is a safe time to divide any herbaceous perennials and grasses that have either gotten too overgrown in their locations or to replant in another area.